 When performing for small, drunken audiences grew tiresome, I entered a contest to sing the National Anthem at a Dodgers game and won.
 I was invited back twice and hope to one day have the stadium renamed in my honor.

 My 2004 production, Giving Til It Hurts You, a live one-man musical extravaganza that featured three other people, played for four weeks at the Split.Id Theater in Hollywood and did not recoup its investment.
 (It happens.)

-I next spent two seasons simultaneously working on the hit ABC Family series Wildfire and composing tantalizing copy for adult sites like Penthouse online and Napali Video (“Home of Big Breast Glamour & Cat Fights”).
+I next the spent two seasons simultaneously working on the hit ABC Family series Wildfire and composing tantalizing copy for adult sites like Penthouse online and Napali Video (“Home of Big Breast Glamour & Cat Fights”).

 Doing my part to save the planet while also titillating it, I have written informative articles for a green alternative lifestyle website and an indie rock magazine, as well as tantalizing features for both Men and Freshmen magazines, for which I somehow ended up becoming editor in chief.
 My dream of becoming a respectable journalist was finally realized when I was hired as managing editor of The Advocate.
-I have written for a number of publications and websites, including Palm Springs Life, The Desert Sun, Queerty.com, Frontiers, GayDesertGuide.com, PetLife, R/M: The Magazine of Rancho Mirage, The Los Angeles Blade, and BPM.
+I have written for a number of publications and websites, including Palm Springs Life, The Desert Sun, Queerty.com, Frontiers, GayDesertGuide.com, PetLife, R/M: The Magazine of Rancho Mirage, The Los Angeles Blade, BPM, and others.